Gl0/ElvenarCompanion/ReadMe.md

 Spire stats are updated in realtime either on entering the Spire or when someone in your FS progress through the Spire.

-Extension adds a button on toolbar, which opens spire stats report tab.
+Extension adds a button on toolbar, which opens Spire stats report tab.

 Report tab will show information for all fellowships Companion has seen even if Spire is already closed and you are offline.